-The Moonlit Cycle is a charity event organised and run for the sole benefit of St Luke’s Hospice by Tom French and Associates.
+The Moonlit Cycle is a charity event organised and run for the sole benefit of St Luke’s Hospice by TFA.

 Back for 2018, this is your chance to join hundreds of road cyclists, riding from sunset through to the moonlit hours, as you take on the 50km or 100km cycle along South East Cornwall’s iconic coast.

 When: Saturday 2nd June 2018

 Where: Torpoint Community College, Cornwall

 Join us in support of St Luke’s Hospice in their vision to provide a community where no person has to die alone, in pain or in distress.
 St Luke’s have been caring for thousands of terminally ill patients for over 30 years and fundraising events like this one, enable them to continue with this great work.

 Setting off from Torpoint Community College in Cornwall this challenging and unique road cycling event covers either a 50km or 100km course along South East Cornwall’s iconic coastline from sunset and throughout the moonlit hours.
 You will head across the coastal headland to Dobwalls, Looe and Seaton returning back to Torpoint.